-CITC’s Chanlyut re-entry support program is a three month program for men who want increase life skills and maintain sobriety.
+CITC’s Chanlyut residence is a 24-hour recovery treatment and re-entry program for men who want to achieve and maintain sobriety.

 Upon completion, participants have the opportunity to transfer into supportive housing to continue to build upon the skills needed to promote long-term recovery and successful re-integration into the community.

-The Chanlyut program is open to all men who are ready to work hard to take accountability for their lives, and is particularly sensitive to and culturally relevant for Alaska Native men.
+The program is particularly sensitive to and culturally relevant for Alaska Native/American Indian men.

 For more information on Chanlyut and re-entry support, please contact (907) 793-3200.